-The Financial Group may recognize the security interests in real property, or personal or credit-derived collateral in the estimation of the Severity of the Loss of the credits, for the purpose of reducing the allowance for loan losses derived from the portfolio classification.
+The Institution may recognize the security interests in real property, or personal or credit-derived collateral in the estimation of the Severity of the Loss of the loans, for the purpose of reducing the allowance for loan losses derived from the portfolio classification.
 For such purpose, the provisions established by the Commission are applied.